10 STEP SELECTION PROCESS

 Each applicant must pass the National Police Officer Selection Test (POST).
 The POST is a timed aptitude test divided into four sections.
 The specific sections are: arithmetic, reading comprehension, grammar/spelling/punctuation, and incident report writing.
 Applicants must score at least 70% on each of the four sections of the test, and the overall average must be at least 75%.
 A POST study guide is available for review at all Iowa State Patrol district offices.
 In addition, preparatory materials and sample exams are available online at multiple websites.
 Applicants are strongly encouraged to study and take sample exams in preparation for the POST exam.

 After successful completion of the physical fitness assessment and the written exam, applicants will receive a score to determine eligibility for advancement to the next test phase; the oral board interview.
 The total score is based upon the physical fitness assessment total points, average score from the POST exam, and veteran’s points if applicable.
 Applicants are required to have a minimum of 6 points on the physical fitness assessment and 75 points on the POST exam.
-Applicants are required to have a minimum of 83 total points to advance to the oral board interview.
 There is no re-test option for the POST Exam.

 Oral Board Interview